anon-blue/anon.blue/README.txt

 """""""""""""""""""{{{{{{{{{{{{{{{{{{{{{PPPP{P{P{P{P{Pfjkdgasdfadsfgpoaej; k;ldb
 ldjbhaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaasssssssssssssssssssssssss
-sssssssssssssssssssssffffdsf5s4a5f412s12f121s2f12ds1flhjhjfhsjfwhat fuck this is a ccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccc cccccccccccccccccccccccccccccccccccccccccccsc cdvfbg fv sdftrythg666666666666666 66666666666666666666666666666666666666666666666666666666666666666666666666666666 666666666666666666666eekjdskjjjjjjsnmncmnmxnmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmm
+sssssssssssssssssssssffffdsf5s4a5f412s12f121s2f12ds1flhjhjfhsjfwhat fuck this is a momment tings  , ansd i could sa;y i want be with you ,cccccccccccccccccccccc be with you ,than ks and you ?ccccccccccccsc cdvfbg fv sdftrythg666666666666666 66666666666666666666666666666666666666666666666666666666666666666666666666666666 666666666666666666666eekjdskjjjjjjsnmncmnmxnmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmm mmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmm6666666666666666666ytttt////////////////
-mmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmm6666666666666666666ytttt////////////////